 - During this conference many solutions might be discussed, including continuing with normal academic load the following semester; reducing the academic load the following semester; the student participating in academic assistance in the form of tutoring, counseling sessions, Student Success Center, or other appropriate resources; or the student changing his/her program of study.

-- The counselors at BRCC also may suggest a referral in order that the student might receive more in-depth counseling over a longer period of time.
+- The counselors at Blue Ridge may suggest a referral in order that the student might receive more in-depth counseling over a longer period of time.

 - All in all, the student should consider the Academic Probation Conference as a way of discovering means to achieve a more successful academic experience.

-- This option will be exercised only after two consecutive semesters of academic probation and when it is clear that other assistance for the student is not appropriate.
+- This option will be exercised only after two consecutive semesters of academic probation and when it is clear that another assistance for the student is not appropriate.